We are so excited to introduce to you Trish of BeatBox Portraits!

 1. How long have you been in business as a wedding photographer?

-I have been photographing weddings for six plus years.
+I have been photographing weddings for more than six years.

 2. How would you describe your shooting style?